 It’s more than 18 hours long in total, with a steep discount for newcomers often bringing the price down to less than $15.
 That’s less than $1 per hour of instruction!

 3. VanirCreations Macrame Dreamcatcher kit

 This DIY macrame dreamcatcher kit from the Etsy store VanirCreations is one of the most beautiful options out there.
-You can also choose from a variety of colors in both the primary and secondary cords.
+You can also choose from a variety of colors for both the primary and secondary cords.

-The kit includes everything you need to make the 12″ dream catcher (except scissors) and ships from the UK.
+The kit includes everything you need to make the stunning 12″ dream catcher (except scissors) and ships from the UK.